Seasonal App

 Logo

-As anticipated in the previous phase, I created an early prototype already with the wireframes.
-The second one was created with the mockup screens.
+As anticipated in the previous phase, I had created an early prototype already with the wireframes.
+The second one was instead created with the mockup screens.

 I used InVision for both prototypes.